pucelle/vscode-run-on-save/README.md

 | `commands[].runningStatusMessage` | Specify the status bar message when the shell command begin to run, supports variable substitution too.
 Only works when `runIn=backend`.
 | `commands[].finishStatusMessage`  | Specify the status bar message after the shell command finished executing, also supports variable substitution.
 Only works when `runIn=backend`.
 | `commands[].statusMessageTimeout` | Specify the timeout milliseconds of current message, after which the status bar message will hide, default value is `3000`, means 3 seconds.
-| `commands[].terminalHideTimeout`  | Sepcify the timeout in milliseconds after which the terminal for running current command will hide.
+| `commands[].terminalHideTimeout`  | Specify the timeout in milliseconds after which the terminal for running current command will hide.
 Only works when `runIn=terminal`.
 If default value is `-1`, set it as a value `>=0` can make it work.
 | `commands[].workingDirectoryAsCWD`| Specify the vscode working directory as shell CWD (Current Working Directory).
 Only works when `runIn=backend`.
 | `commands[].clearOutput`          | Clear the output channel before running current command.
 Default value is `false`.
 | `commands[].doNotDisturb`         | By default, output tab would get focus after receiving non-zero exit codes.
 Set this option to `true` can prevent it.
 Only works when `runIn=backend`.
 | `commands[].runIn`                | See list below.
 Default value is specified by `runOnSave.defaultRunIn`, or `vscode`.
- - `backend`: Run command silently and show messages in output channel, you can specify runningStatusMessage and finishStatusMessage to give you a little feekback.
+ - `backend`: Run command silently and show messages in output channel, you can specify runningStatusMessage and finishStatusMessage to give you a little feedback.
 Choose this when you don't want to be disturbed.
  - `terminal`: Run command in vscode terminal, which keeps message colors.
 Choose this when you want to get feedback details.
  - `vscode`: Run vscode's command.
 Choose this if you want to execute vscode's own command or a command of a particular extension.